cardano-foundation/CIPs/CIP-0020/README.md

 ### Acceptance Criteria

-- [x] There exist a variety of wallet-based, dApp, and CLI implementations of this standard, developed by a a wide variety of providers, in wide, regular use.
+- [x] There exist a variety of wallet-based, dApp, and CLI implementations of this standard, developed by a a wide variety of providers, and is in regular use.

 ### Implementation Plan